 Snake Whisperer: Whoa, that’s kind of personal.
 Do you ask that to all your interviewees or just the snakes?

 Adam: You’re right, I apologize.

 Snake Whisperer: I’m just messing with you, Canny.
 Can I call you Canny?
 Rin Tin Cann?
 Your head actually resembles a Cann-telope, if I may say so.

 Phang: HISSSSSSSSSS HISS HISS HISSSSS HISS HISS

 Snake Whisperer: Listen Cannelini Bean, you saw my most recent home.
 Or I should say my most recent home away from home: The giant golden egg I hatched from not one week ago.
-But before that I lived close to the stadium, and I found my arrangements perfectly suited to both my reptilian and mammalian habits.
+But before that I lived close to Subaru Park, and I found my arrangements perfectly suited to both my reptilian and mammalian habits.
 On gamedays I slithered over to the plaza to try and join in with the kids playing soccer on the grass.
 Now I just walk over; I don’t know if you know this Cann of Green Gables, but legs are awesome.

 Adam: I’m glad to hear that.
 So when you hatched, you met Ale…

 Phang: HISSSSSSSSS HISS HISS HISS HISS HISSSSSS HISS HISS HISSSSSSSSSSSS.